freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 .. include:: ../includes/top-warning.rst

-Double-click on the **SecureDrop** desktop shortcut to launch the SecureDrop Client application.
+After you log into Qubes, the SecureDrop Client app will start automatically.
+If you have previously exited the application, you can double-click on the **SecureDrop** desktop shortcut to launch it.

 .. | screenshot_desktop-shortcut|